amareshmaity/Git-And-GitHub-Tutorial/01-Introduction.md

 * create an account
 * create a remote repository (give same name as your local git repository)

+**Note:** Make sure remote repository does not contain any file (leave the repository empty) otherwise below steps will not work.

 ### 2. Add the remote repository to your git
 ```bash
 git remote add origin <remote-repo-url>